oracle/bots-node-sdk/README.md

 ## License

-Copyright (c) 2017, 2018 Oracle and/or its affiliates The Universal Permissive License (UPL), Version 1.0
+Copyright © 2018, Oracle and/or its affiliates.
+All rights reserved.

+The Universal Permissive License (UPL), Version 1.0